DGP-Studio/Snap.Hutao.Docs/docs/en/README.md

 [Ducalis.io](https://hi.ducalis.io/) provides Snap Hutao project with a complete decision-making toolkit for project management

 JetBrains provides Snap Hutao project with free open-source licenses for their IDEs

+Termius provides a secure, reliable, and collaborative SSH client
 :::